The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Introduction

 \section{Introduction}

 Put--call parity is among the most fundamental no-arbitrage relations.
-Combining a European call, a put at the same strike and maturity, the underlying, and a risk-free bond locks in a deterministic terminal payoff, so any parity residual should invite immediate arbitrage.
-Indeed, quoted parity residuals measured against traded futures are tightly compressed around zero, as Figure~\ref{fig:CP_resid_fut} shows.
+Combining a European call, a put at the same strike and maturity, the underlying, and a risk-free bond locks in a deterministic terminal payoff.
+European index options provide an especially clean empirical setting for this relation.
+Early exercise is absent, exchange-traded futures provide a direct proxy for the forward, and short exposure can be implemented through futures without stock-borrow constraints.
+If any market should compress put--call parity residuals, it is the market for SPX and RUT index options.
+Consistent with this view, quoted parity residuals measured against traded futures are tightly compressed around zero, as Figure~\ref{fig:CP_resid_fut} shows.

 \FloatBarrier

 \FloatBarrier